IPS-Eye-White

 Cornelius and His Household (Acts 10)

-In Acts 10:2, when Peter entered Caesarea Cornelius was waiting for them and had called together his relatives and close friends.
-(V. 24). while Peter was yet speaking Gospel "the Holy Spirit fell upon all those who were listening to the message".
+In Acts 10:2, Cornelius who had sent for Peter had called together his relatives and close friends (V. 24).
+While Peter was yet speaking "the Holy Spirit fell upon all those who were listening to the message".
 Peter hearing them speaking with tongues and exalting God ordered them to be baptized in the name of Jesus Christ.
 (V. 44-48)

 When the Jews in Jerusalem wanted to know why Peter was associating with non-Jews he recounted the circumstances that led him to preach to Cornelius and his household saying,